 1. Discover the value of digital storytelling.

 2. Explore digital storytelling tools and resources to use with your students.

-- the combining of narrative with digital content like images, sound, or video.
+the combining of a narrative with video, sound, or images.

 How is the story told?